Donald E. Tuttle

 Patricia Penkoske, MD

-Lindenwood University alumna Patricia Penkoske (’69) began her service as Secretary on the Board of Trustees in May, 2017.
-She is a longtime critical care physician who remains involved in teaching medical students, residents and fellows.
+Lindenwood University alumna Patricia Penkoske (’69) joined the Board of Trustees in 2012.
+She is a longtime critical care physician who remains involved in teaching medical students, residents and fellows at Barnes Jewish Hospital.

 Dr. Penkoske moved to St. Charles during her high school years and attended Lindenwood College when it was transitioning to coed.
 Summer jobs in a research lab exposed her to research and medicine.
 She graduated from Washington University School of Medicine in 1974.
 Further training included general surgery and cardiac surgery.
 Penkoske was a practicing pediatric cardiac surgeon, researcher, and residency program director for 16 years at the University of Alberta in Edmonton, Alberta, Canada, and for two years at Saint Louis University.
 In 2005, she joined the faculty at Washington University.